channels.<channel>.streaming.mode: "progress" and OpenClaw creates the

 Finalization

-When the final answer is ready, OpenClaw tries to keep the chat clean:- If the draft can safely become the final answer, OpenClaw edits it in place.
+When the final answer is ready, OpenClaw tries to keep the chat clean:- In

 - If the channel uses native progress streaming, OpenClaw finalizes that stream when the native transport accepts the final text.